juhasev/sample-ninja-help/subpanel-settings-social-media-authentication.md

 > **TIP**: If you feel you are not tech-savvy, we recommend passing the configuration task to a technical person.
 This person will need to have organizational access privileges to the provider you wish to use.

 > **IMPORTANT**: Authentication providers are incompatible with the **Opinion Ninja** mobile app.
-We are currently working on bringing support to the mobile app.
-If you are using the mobile app, please do not enable social media logins, as any user registering with a third-party passwordless authentication provider cannot log in to the mobile app.
+We are currently working on bringing support to the app.
+If you are using the mobile app, please do not enable social media logins, as any user registering with a third-party passwordless authentication provider will not be able to log in to the app.

 > **IMPORTANT**: Do not remove social media providers once they have been used for obvious reasons.